-5Our baseline definition for the family firm is that a family owns more than 50% of the equity and at least another family member (other than the founder) engages in the firm (either holds positive equity shares or a board member position or the CEO position).
+&lt;sup>5Our baseline definition for the family firm is that a family owns at least 50% of the equity and at least another family member (other than the founder) engages in the firm (either holds positive equity shares or a board member position or the CEO position).

-6The interpretation of genealogy varies across the literature.
+&lt;sup>6The interpretation of genealogy varies across the literature.
 For instance, Greif and Tabellini (2017) firstly use genealogy books to measure the number and origins of clans in China.
-Chen, Ma and Sinclair (2020) use genealogy books to measure the clan culture emphasizing the influence of Confucian culture.
+Chen et al. (2022) use genealogy books to measure the clan culture emphasizing the influence of Confucian culture.
 In line with existing literature, we focus more on the contemporary implications of historical clans, since large clans gradually decomposed, and households and families became the norm.